 The Farm, Byron Bay, Australia

 Byron Bay’s top dining destination is The Farm, a sustainable, 80-acre property with gardens, a flower shed, restaurant and pastures for pigs, horses, cows and more (plus, a playground for the youngest visitors).
 The main restaurant, Three Blue Ducks, is open for breakfast, lunch and dinner on weekends and incorporates ingredients from the property in dishes such as coconut chia pudding with turmeric granola and miso-glazed pumpkin with whipped tofu and radish.
 After dining, walk around the grounds or join one of the official Farm Tours.
-There are also workshops on organic gardening and beekeeping.
+Education is one of the three leading principles at the farm and as such, not only are there workshops on organic gardening and beekeeping, but the Farm is actively working to help educate both locally and worldwide on sustainability (just this summer, they hosted the first of a series of Forums focusing on carbon sequestration).

 Related: The Ultimate Guide to Byron Bay, Australia